 All units are open during the September dove season.
 Best opportunities can be found in the East and West Coyote and Fisher Butte Units.
 Birds can be found dusting and ground feeding, crossing the units in darting erratic fights, and roosting in solitary trees throughout the area.
 Slow walking around field edges and sitting near potential perch trees can be an effective way to hunt.

 Most commonly hunted species on the area.
 During early season, the lake pothole areas, and flooded cropland edges provide best opportunity.
 Reservoir draw down begins in early October, slowly exposing mud flat and reducing boat access to reservoir.
 Best bets for mid to late season are flooded cropland, moist soil units, reservoir/marsh edges, and shallow water areas near Gibson Island.
-East and West Coyote unit Controlled Waterfowl Hunt begins November 1 on Mon-Wed-Sat schedule.
+East and West Coyote unit Controlled Waterfowl Hunt begins in November on Mon-Wed-Sat schedule.
 (Check synopsis for application deadline).
-Beginning Nov.
-1, Fisher Butte unit changes from every day hunting to a Sat-Sun-Wed schedule.
 Remainder of area (85%) remains open daily throughout authorized waterfowl season.
+(Check synopsis for hunting hours).
 Most areas accessible by hip boots or chest waders.
 Decoy hunting more effective than pass shooting.

 Snipe prefer to forage in shallow marsh and wet grassland areas.
 Best areas for hunting would be western portions of Fisher Butte and Royal Amazon units.